The ultimate roadmap planning guide for product teams

 5. Choose your roadmap view: Most product roadmaps show major releases over a specific time frame and link those to goals and initiatives.
 You can adjust the type of information and level of detail you want to share based on your audience and roadmap tool.
 For example, you might want to include specific features or cross-functional dependencies that will impact your plan.

-Product roadmap templates
+Product roadmapping templates

 Roadmaps are incredibly useful for product teams, but they can be challenging to build from scratch or manually update.
 We offer several roadmap templates to get you started: